LarryTurtis/ddg_app/README.md

 curl localhost:8080/ping
 ```

-If all else fails, restart the service by re-running the provisioning script (from your local machine)
+If all else fails, restart the service by re-running the provisioning script, either from your local machine or manually trigger the github action.

 ```
 ssh user@ip.add.ress 'bash -s' < ./provision.sh